teaNoPot/teaNoPot/README.md

 - 👯 I’m looking to collaborate with other developers.
 - ✨ 2020 Goals: Join a fencing club, hone my skills as a developer.
 - ⚡ Fun fact: I love playing bowling and social games.
+- 💬 About my username: teaNoPot is a reference to my maghrebian culture.
+Whenever we have a family/friends meeting we bring a pot of tea and drink (the very same tea time in london but in a traditional sense).
+Now since I drink alot of tea, I barely have the time to get my pot next to me so I put everything in a mug, thus the name teaNoPot.. yeah stupid and has nothing to do with my culture, I just wanted to make a link alright?
+SUE ME.

 <!--
 **teaNoPot/teaNoPot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.